 Tesco is joining forces with UK technology company Aerofoil Energy to transform the performance of refrigeration cabinets in its stores via the application of Formula One-derived aerodynamics.
 As well as installing the award-winning Aerofoils in their supermarkets throughout the UK and Ireland, Tesco will go one step further by adopting Aerofoil Energy’s Vortex future-fridge technology, delivering energy and carbon emissions savings to rival that of fridges with glass doors.

 Open-fronted fridges are a large consumer of power in supermarkets.
-The Aerofoil, from Aerofoil Energy, uses aerodynamics developed with Williams Advanced Engineering to guide cold air more efficiently down the front of the fridge.
+The Aerofoil, from Aerofoil Energy, uses aerodynamics developed with WAE to guide cold air more efficiently down the front of the fridge.
 This results in substantially less cold air being lost from the unit, resulting in lower energy use, fewer carbon emissions and warmer aisles in stores.
 When applied across the major UK retailers that have ordered or installed them, Aerofoils have the potential to save annually the equivalent of a month’s worth of the domestic CO2 emissions from a city the size of Manchester.

 Paul McAndrew of Aerofoil Energy said “Rolling out Aerofoils across an estate the size of Tesco’s will have a tangible impact on energy consumption at a national level and confirms Aerofoil Energy as the number one choice for shelf-edge technology.
 But that’s only half the story – adopting our Vortex technology for Tesco’s new-build cabinets will set a new standard for energy and temperature performance in supermarket refrigeration generally.”